 The International Max Planck Research School (IMPRS) for Intelligent Systems was launched Summer 2017.
 So far, more than 2000 young scientists from around the world have applied to the program, which currently counts around 160 PhD students.

-The International Max Planck Research School for Intelligent Systems (IMPRS-IS) brings together the MPI for Intelligent Systems with the nearby universities of Tübingen and Stuttgart to form a highly visible and unique graduate school of internationally recognized faculty, working at the leading edge of the field.
-The target group of IMPRS-IS will be the best and most promising students in the world.
+The International Max Planck Research School for Intelligent Systems (IMPRS-IS) has brought together the MPI for Intelligent Systems with the universities of Tübingen and Stuttgart.
+Together, they have formed a highly visible and unique graduate school of internationally recognized faculty, working at the leading edge of the field.
+IMPRS-IS aims to attract the best and most promising students in the world.

-The IMPRS-IS combines for the first time within one graduate school leading researchers from mechanical engineering, control theory, computer science, cognitive science, neuroscience, mathematics, and materials science in the field of intelligent systems.
-The research and the training will have a high potential for practical applications including in robotics, autonomous vehicles, and medical devices to name a few.
+Within one graduate school, the IMPRS-IS is the first to combine world-class expertise in mechanical engineering, control theory, computer science, cognitive science, neuroscience, mathematics, and materials science in the field of intelligent systems.
+The school’s research and the training shows great promise for applications in a broad range of fields, including robotics, autonomous vehicles, and medical devices.